beatrizpenalva/millennium/README.md

     <img src="src/img/color-palette.png"></img>
 </p>

+To check if the colors used have good contrast for people with daltonism, the color palette was tested using the [Adobe Accessibility Tool](https://color.adobe.com/pt/create/color-accessibility).
 The Color blindness simulator shows what colors are in conflict, attending people with Deuteranopia, Protanopia and Tritanopia, (respectively in the image).

 <p align="center">
     <img src="src/img/color-palette-dalto.png"></img>